Hot Days, Unsafe Schools? The Impact of Heat on School Shootings: Results

-We also conduct a robustness check using alternative clustering specifications.
-Figure~\ref{fig:cluster} presents estimation results under different clustering approaches.
-In addition to clustering at the county level, we apply clustering by county-year, state, and state-year.
-The results remain consistent across all clustering levels.
+We also examine alternative clustering specifications.
+Appendix Figure~\ref{fig:cluster} presents estimation results when standard errors are clustered by county-year, state, and state-year, in addition to the baseline county-level clustering.
+The results are similar across these clustering approaches.